-- Wash their hands for at least 20 seconds with hot, soapy water, or use an alcohol-based hand sanitiser, before and after they handle medication. - Wear disposable gloves when handling medication that is to be directly
+- Wash their hands for at least 20 seconds with hot, soapy water, or use an alcohol-based hand sanitiser, before and after they handle medication. - Wear disposable gloves when handling medication that is to be directly ingested by a pupil, e.g. capsules. - Wash and disinfect frequently touched surfaces before contact, including any receptacles for storing medicine, where required.

-- ingested by a pupil, e.g. capsules. - Wash and disinfect frequently touched surfaces before contact, including any receptacles for storing medicine, where required. - Minimise the number of people handling medication. - Ensure that medication or medical equipment brought in from home is safe to be taken home again.
+- Minimise the number of people handling medication. - Ensure that medication or medical equipment brought in from home is safe to be taken home again.

-PPE may be used when administering medication in some circumstances, if close contact (under 1 meter) is necessary.
+PPE may be used when administering medication in some circumstances if the child is unwell with Covid-like symptoms, if close contact (under 1 meter) is necessary.

-5. III health and infection
+5. Ill health and infection